|(a) Purpose. The intent of this section is as follows.

 in the licensing document.

 (d) Filing application for specific licenses.
-The agency
+The department

 may, at any time after the filing of the original application, require

-further statements in order to enable the agency to determine whether
+further statements in order to enable the department to determine

-the application should be denied or the license should be issued.
+whether the application should be denied or the license should be

 (1) Applications for specific licenses shall be filed